Vancouver Ramen Guide: From Tonkotsu to Tantanmen

 Vancouver's plant-based dining culture has pushed ramen shops to develop legitimate vegetarian options rather than simply removing the meat and calling it done.
 The best vegetarian ramen in the city uses mushroom dashi, kombu (kelp), roasted vegetables, or fermented ingredients to build umami without animal products.

 Miso ramen is the best style for vegetarian adaptation because the fermented soybean paste provides a baseline of umami that does not depend on the animal protein in the stock.
 If a shop's vegetarian option is miso-based, odds are better that it will taste complete.
+When in doubt, ask whether the broth itself is animal-free — some "vegetable" bowls are still built on a chicken or pork base.

 Vegan diners should confirm that the noodles are egg-free, as many shops use egg-based noodles by default.
 Most can substitute, but it is not always listed on the menu.